Ula666/AWS/README.md

 - security group works on instance level
 - example: Eng84_ula_app_sg

+***
+## Architecture
+### Monolithic Architecture
+- Monolith means composed all in one piece.
+The Monolithic application describes a single-tiered software application in which different components combined into a single program from a single platform.

+### 2 tier architecture
+- It is Client Server Architecture.
+- There is direct communication between entities.
+- It is divided into two parts viz. client application (known as client tier) and database (known as data tier).
+- Adv: easy to maintain, modification is easy
+- Disadv: very cost effective

+### 3 tier architecture
+- It is used in web based applications.
+- It has three layers viz. client layer, business layer and data layer.
+- Adv: improves data integrity, It offers higher level of security as client does not have access to the database directly.

+***

 ### ec2
 - Amazon Elastic Compute Cloud (EC2) is a part of Amazon's cloud-computing platform, Amazon Web Services (AWS), that allows users to rent virtual computers on which to run their own computer applications.
 - Benefits: One of the main benefits of AWS EC2 is its elastic load balancing.
 This automatically distributes incoming application traffic across several instances, while also identifying unhealthy instances and rerouting traffic to the healthy versions until restored.